background (about) beelab.jpg

 The mutualisms of plants and bees has evolved over the course of +100 million years.
 Many traits of bees are specifically adapted to rapidly exploit and to make use of the nectar and pollen provided by flowering plants.
 Plants have also evolved sophisticated means of attracting and manipulating pollinators.
 Our group is interested in the chemical ecology of plant-pollinator interactions, with a special interest in secondary metabolites that can act as toxins or as drugs to influence pollinator behaviour.

 A major focus of our current research is to understand how bees meet their nutritional needs feeding on pollen and nectar.
 We work with an international team of collaborators, Sharoni Shafir at the Hebrew University in Rehovot and Phil Stevenson at the Royal Botanic Gardens, Kew, to investigate how bees meet their needs for protein, fats, carbohydrates and micronutrients.
-We have had a lasting focus on translating our research into practical applications for honeybees.

 Our lab has expertise in the bee’s sense of smell and taste.
 At present, we have a major project investigating the way that chemical signals from the bee’s taste neurons detect and encode information about sugars and bitter compounds.
 Our lab has pioneered studies of the gustatory sensilla of bees, identifying that bees have mechanisms peculiar to their taste system such as the coordinated bursting of peripheral neurons when these neurons are stimulated with metabolically valuable sugars.
 We were also the first to identify that insect taste neurons have gap junctions which facilitate their coordinated neuronal firing.